oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 as described in {{tls-version}} when sending requests to the authorization endpoint.

-The authorization server MUST support the use of the HTTP "GET" method {{RFC2616}} for the authorization endpoint and MAY support the use of the "POST" method as well.
+The authorization server MUST support the use of the HTTP `GET` method {{RFC7231}} for the authorization endpoint and MAY support the use of the `POST` method as well.

 Parameters sent without a value MUST be treated as if they were omitted from the request.
 The authorization server MUST ignore unrecognized request parameters.
-Request and response parameters MUST NOT be included more than once.
+Request and response parameters defined by this specification MUST NOT be included more than once.

 ### Response Type {#response-type}

 The authorization endpoint is used by the authorization code flow.
-The client informs the
-authorization server of the desired grant type using the following
+The client informs the authorization server of the desired response type using the following parameter:
-parameter:

 "response_type":
 :    REQUIRED.
-The value MUST be "code" for requesting an
-     authorization code as described by {{authorization-request}}, or a registered extension value as described by {{new-response-types}}.
+The value MUST be `code` for requesting an authorization code as described by {{authorization-request}}, or a registered extension value as described by {{new-response-types}}.

-Extension response types MAY contain a space-delimited (%x20) list of values, where the order of values does not matter (e.g., response type "a b" is the same as "b a").
+Extension response types MAY contain a space-delimited (%x20) list of values, where the order of values does not matter (e.g., response type `a b` is the same as `b a`).
 The meaning of such composite response types is defined by their respective specifications.

-If an authorization request is missing the "response_type" parameter, or if the response type is not understood, the authorization server MUST return an error response as described in {{authorization-code-error-response}}.
+If an authorization request is missing the `response_type` parameter, or if the response type is not understood, the authorization server MUST return an error response as described in {{authorization-code-error-response}}.

 ### Redirection Endpoint {#redirection-endpoint}